 I am a software developer with a formal education in electronic engineering.

-Born a US citizen, now calling the Netherlands home, my journey has been anything but conventional.
+my journey has been anything but conventional.
 Between

 true calling: building robust technical systems.
 Since writing my first line of code for fun in 1996 and